taraspos/gae-workshop/level1/README.md

 }
 ```

-### 1.4 Wide open 80 port on Firewall
+### 1.4 Wide open port 80 on firewall

 GCP doesn't provide a way to allow traffic only from GAE environment and since it has dynamic IPs
-we neeed to wide open port 80, to be able access our services from local machine and GAE Enironment.
+we neeed to wide open port 80 to be able access our services from a local machine and GAE Environment.

 ```hcl
 resource "google_compute_firewall" "api" {